Statue of Shakyamuni Emerging: Composition

 Huang Tu-shui's design did not follow the traditional style for Buddha sculptures.
 He was inspired by the painting Shakyamuni Emerging from the Mountain by Liang Kai, a painter from the Song dynasty.

 Huang carved the appearance of the Shakyamuni Buddha, who eventually became enlightened after nine years of practice and descended the mountain.
 Therefore, the sculpture's name is the Statue of Shakyamuni Emerging.

-The Buddha dignifiedly stands with palms folded, pulling a drooping robe to form two pulling forces.
+The Buddha stands dignified with palms folded, pulling a drooping robe to form two pulling forces.
 The two forces are closed by a rounded hem and a pair of bare feet, balanced and open.
 Huang created the statue by first making a clay sculpture and then turning it into a plaster statue, which was used as a mold to carve it out of wood.